27th February 2019

 Towards this goal, we’ve produced two supplements to the Board Self-Assessment Evaluation Guide with ready-to-use questionnaires for the self-evaluation of Board committees.
 Formalising the self-evaluation of the Board and its committees can provide a regular opportunity to assess how well the governance system, in its entirety, is operating and can reconnect the Board with the committees that are acting on its authority.

-For information on One Question Guides published to date by O’BRIEN / Governance Design, visit our shop.
-For information on related consultancy, facilitation and workshops provided by the company, visit our website.
+For information on One Question Guides published to date by O’BRIEN / Governance Design, visit One Question Guides.
+For information on related consultancy, facilitation and workshops provided by the company, visit Services.